Fuel Injector Problems

 Again, the fuel injector atomizes the fuel.
 The back side of the hot intake valve vaporizes the fuel.
 Reducing the atomized fuel droplets into vapor form, wherein it mixes with O2 to form a combustible mix.
 Both atomization, and vaporization, need to occur to reduce the fuel to a droplet fuel size that will completely burn, and release 100% of the energy within the fuel available.
 Absent one or the other, your vehicle's performance is inefficient, wasting fuel, deficit in HP, and creating undesirable emission gases.
 This is not theoretical or conjecture bunk.
 It's a proven fact.

 We do fuel injector flow testing. injector leak testing, injector spray pattern analysis, and ultrasonic cleaning of fuel injectors for almost every engine manufactured.
 We will pretest your injector flow rates...as they are received off your engine...ultrasonically clean your injectors...and then provide after cleaning flow test results.
-We also stock replacement injector parts...such as o-rings, injector filters, injector hose, injector pintle caps, and injector bushings and seals.
+We also stock replacement injectors for Jaguars and injector parts...such as o-rings, injector filters, injector hose, injector pintle caps, and injector bushings and seals.

 Our home page is located at HOMEPAGE Check it out.
 Every page on our site is available there.